-School Field Trip Attendance: If for any reason a student does not attend a school field trip, parents are responsible for the supervision of their student at all times during the day in order to comply with state and local truancy laws.
+School Field Trip Attendance: If for any reason a student does not attend a school field trip, parents are responsible for the supervision of their student at all times during the day.
 This is especially true for overnight trips.
 In addition, an assignment may be given for the student to complete at home that will cover similar material as the field trip.